jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 The mutual parent connects all the references together.
 The mutual parent is the containment position of the object itself.

-The diagram above does not even display the symbol, that represents the object itself.
+The diagram above might not even display the symbol, that represents the object itself.
 We have yet to put a new circle in the diagram directly inside the closest mutual parent of the references:

 ![](images/3.%20Automatic%20Containment.006.png)